DaveBenham/VenomPremium/README.md

 **Custom Defaults**
 A custom default value overrides the factory default whenever a parameter is initialized.
 An additional parameter menu option is added to restore the factory default whenever a custom default is in effect.

-**Themes**
+### Themes
-The module context menu includes options to set the default theme and default dark theme for the VenomOcillations plugin, as well as a theme override for each module instance.
+The module context menu includes options to set the default theme and default dark theme for the VenomOscillations plugin, as well as a theme override for each module instance.

 There are 4 themes to choose from.